How to Get Rid of Skunks and Keep Them Away for Good

 Sometimes getting rid of skunks takes more than the options listed above.
 If you’re unsuccessful in keeping skunks away, contact a pest company.
 If the skunk is behaving irregularly or erratically, contact your local wildlife authority.

 Products you can use to fix a skunk infestation

-- Solar Ultrasonic Animal Repeller – This product emits ultrasonic sounds (which only animals can hear) to repel the unwanted skunks in your yard.
-It is eco-friendly, weatherproof, and 100% safe for animals and humans.
+- Ultrasonic Animal Repeller – This product discharges a combination of ultrasonic sounds and LED lights to repel the unwanted skunks in your yard.
+It is eco-friendly, non-toxic, and 100% safe for animals and humans.

 - All-Natural Rodent Repellent Spray – This natural repellent made with peppermint oil will leave skunks wondering what happened to their coveted trash area or home under your deck or crawl space.
 Peppermint oil is a natural deterrent that changes animal behavior around your property.

 - Yard Enforcer Motion-Activated Sprinkler – This sprinkler humanely repels skunks and keeps them out of plants, yards, and gardens using a harmless spray of water.

 - Solar Ultrasonic Animal Repellent – This solar-powered skunk deterrent offers a humane way of getting rid of pests.
 The ultrasonic sounds create an unpleasant living environment for the skunks.
 The device is quiet, as its frequency is so high it’s undetectable to a human ear.